 I keep my eyes on the major concerts, festivals and other big events happening around Norway so you don’t have to!

-Some of Trondheim's most historic buildings host this festival of baroque music, which features a performance from the farewell tour of the British Hilliard Ensemble.
+Some of Trondheim's most historic buildings host this festival of baroque music.

-A showcase of unsigned and up-and-coming bands from Trondheim and across Norway.
-This year's event features Death by Unga Bunga and Rumble In Rhodos.
+A showcase of unsigned and up-and-coming bands from Trondheim and further afield.
+The event also features a conference with debates and workshops.

-Meet.
-Share.
-Innovate.
-Technoport 2014 brings together entrepreneurs, investors, business leaders, students, researchers and dreamers in Trondheim, Norway's technology capital.
+Awaken the entrepreneurial mindset at Technoport 2015.
+The innovation conference brings together entrepreneurs, investors, business leaders, students, researchers and dreamers to Norway's technology capital.